Elizabethken/Alx-pre_course/README.md

-# Alx-pre_course
+# zero_day
-I'm now an alx student, this is my first repository as a full stack engineer.
+This is my first repository as a full-stack engineer